Inria-Empenn/lesion-segmentation-challenge-miccai21/PREPROCESS.md

 #### Installation

+*Requirement:* You need [Git LFS](https://git-lfs.github.com/) to clone the *Anima Scripts Public Data* repository with the real data (otherwise the large files will be replaced by tiny pointer files).
+So install Git LFS if you have not already, and run `git lfs install` before cloning anima repositories.
+Then, larges files from the repositories will be properly downloaded.

  1. Download the Anima Binaries [from the download page](https://anima.irisa.fr/downloads/)
  2. Clone the [Anima Scripts Public repository](https://github.com/Inria-Visages/Anima-Scripts-Public)
  3. Clone the [Anima Scripts Public Data repository](https://github.com/Inria-Visages/Anima-Scripts-Data-Public/) containing the template used for the brain extraction